Wafangdian: Subarea for Industry Production

 Wafangdian has a solid industry base with complete product kinds.
 There are many industries such as bearings, parts for auto and the agriculture machinery, castings, machinery process, foodstuff, textile, and garment, etc..
 The following towns and communes include this subarea: Yongning, Laohutun, Yandian, and the Subdistricts of Zhuhua, etc..

 Investment Area for Fruit Process

 Wafangdian has rich resources in fruit.
 The total output reached over 300,000 tons in 1999, The main fruits are as following: apple, pear, plum, peach, strawchew, apricot, and grape, etc..
 Thirteen towns and communes belong to this subarea: Wanjialing, Songshu Tucheng, and Gangdian Subdistrict, etc..

 Investment Subarea for Tourism and Service in Wafangdian

-Wafangdian has a beautiful beach, sand, scenic spots, and a natural warm spring.
+Wafangdian has a beach, sand, scenic spots, and a natural warm spring.
 All this provides good conditions for tours here.
 The following places are satisfied for tourism service, they are Changxingdiao Town, Liguan Town, Xutun Town, Xianyuwan Town, and Tuoshan Commune, etc.